emad-elsaid/inbox/README.md

 - This is a HTTPS server written in Go
 - No thir party dependencies at all
 - Stores all data in memory in one big memory structure
-- Clears old data every second to remove inboxes and messages exceeded timeouts
+- Every second the server removes inboxes and messages exceeded timeouts

 ## How to run the example